Help Desk vs Service Desk: What is the Difference?

 According to Merriam-Webster’s definition, a help desk is “a department or person that provides assistance and information, usually for electronic or computer problems.”
 So, as you can see, the main difference from the service desk definition is the much smaller scope of functions.
 From all customer service covered by the service desk, the help desk’s focus is on fixing issues.
-Here you can find a list of the best remote help desk software.

 Here are the main tasks of a help desk:

 - • Providing users with a SPOC for all IT-related matters;

 - • Monitoring software solution’s performance and fixing the upcoming issues;